lincypt747/RFS-Library/README.md

 RFS Library Management System

 The RFS Library Management System is a web-based application designed to manage book checkouts, returns, and donations efficiently.
-It provides an intuitive interface for users to browse available books, check out books, return them, and add comments.
+It provides an interface for users to browse available books, check out books, return them, and add comments.

 Key Features: